Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Which Character Profile Axes Drive RPA Performance?

 \subsection{Main Results}

 Table~\ref{tab:rq1main} presents RPA performance across all three axes.
 The results reveal a clear asymmetry: \textit{Familiarity} and \textit{Structure} show negligible impact, while \textit{Disposition} produces large and consistent performance degradation across all models.
-We also provide detailed per-metric results and human evaluation results in Appendix~\ref{app:RQ1_Detailed}.
+We further validate our main findings by human evaluation, which exhibits an identical trend (see Appendix~\ref{app:rq1_human} for details).
+We also provide per-metric breakdowns in Appendix~\ref{app:per_axis}.

-\paragraph{Familiarity: No significant effect.} The \textbf{Familiarity} axis does not yield a consistent advantage in either direction.
-On PersonaGym, a subset of models show statistically significant advantages for \textit{Known} characters, but the effect sizes remain small ($\Delta \leq 0.07$).
-On CoSER, statistically significant differences favor \textit{Unknown} characters instead, most notably for GPT-oss-120B ($\Delta = -7.97$).
-While the direction of the gap is largely consistent within each benchmark, the reversal across settings suggests that model familiarity does not serve as a stable performance driver.
-We attribute this to the dilution of parametric priors over extended conversations: turn-wise ablation shows that \textit{Known} characters hold a marginal edge at early turns, but the gap diminishes steadily as accumulated context overtakes pre-trained knowledge (see Appendix~\ref{app:known_unknown}).
+\paragraph{Familiarity: Task-dependent but not a stable driver.} The \textbf{Familiarity} axis exhibits a benchmark-dependent pattern rather than a stable advantage in either direction.
+On PersonaGym, \textit{Known} characters obtain slightly higher scores for some models, but the effect sizes remain very small ($|\Delta| \leq 0.07$).
+On CoSER, \textit{Unknown} characters show a higher-score tendency across models, but only DeepSeek-v3.2 reaches statistical significance ($p<0.05$).
+We interpret this reversal as an interaction between canonical priors and contextual grounding: prior knowledge may help in single-turn interviews, while accumulated profile and scenario context in multi-turn narratives can dilute or compete with such priors.
+Appendix~\ref{app:known_unknown} further supports this interpretation through a turn-wise analysis of the Familiarity axis.

 \paragraph{Structure: Marginal and inconsistent.} Profile \textbf{Structure} shows virtually no impact on performance.
 On PersonaGym, the gap between \textit{Structured} and \textit{Unstructured} profiles is at most 0.03 and never reaches statistical significance.
-On CoSER, while Qwen3-235B and Mistral-Small show marginal significance, the effect sizes remain small ($\Delta \leq 2.49$) and the direction is inconsistent.
+On CoSER, while Qwen3-235B and Mistral-Small show marginal significance, the effect sizes remain small ($\Delta \leq 2.49$), and the direction is inconsistent.
 Structured formatting does not provide a meaningful advantage over free-form narratives.